KazarkinBarys/Data_Engineering_Zoomcamp_Project/README.md

 ## Datasets used in the project

 [Motor Vehicle Collisions - Crashes](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95) data shows information about each traffic crash event on city streets within the New York City.
 Each row represents a crash event.
 The Motor Vehicle Collisions data tables contain information from all police reported motor vehicle collisions in NYC.
+The police report (MV104-AN) is required to be filled out for collisions where someone is injured or killed, or where there is at least $1000 worth of damage.

 [Motor Vehicle Collisions - Vehicles](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Vehicles/bm4k-52h4) data contains details on each vehicle involved in the crash.
 Each row represents a motor vehicle involved in a crash.